tethysplatform/tethys/docs/tutorials/getting_started/intermediate.rst

       {% gizmo add_button %}
     {% endblock %}

-The form is composed of the the HTML ``<form>`` tag and several input gizmos.
-We'll use the add_button gizmo to submit the form.
+The form is composed of the the HTML ``<form>`` tag and various input gizmos inside it.
+We'll use the ``add_button`` gizmo to submit the form.
 Also note the use of the ``csrf_token`` tag in the form.
 This is a security precaution that is required to be included in all the forms of your app (see the `Cross Site Forgery protection <https://docs.djangoproject.com/en/1.11/ref/contrib/csrf/>`_ article in the Django documentation for more details).

-Also note that the method attribute of the ``<form>`` element is set to ``post``.
-This means the form will use the HTTP method called POST to submit the data to the server.
+Also note that the ``method`` attribute of the ``<form>`` element is set to ``post``.
+This means the form will use the POST HTTP method to submit and transmit the data to the server.
 For an introduction to HTTP methods, see `The Definitive Guide to GET vs POST <http://blog.teamtreehouse.com/the-definitive-guide-to-get-vs-post>`_.

 b.
-Define the options for the form gizmos in the controller and change the Add button to a submit button for the Add Dam form in the ``add_dam`` controller:
+Define the options for the form gizmos in the controller and change the ``add_button`` gizmo to be a submit button for the form in the ``add_dam`` controller:

 ::